top of page

 U.S. Army Airborne and Special Operations Museum in Fayetteville, North Carolina photo personal collection

-From its early beginnings as the Test Platoon in 1940 to the Global War on Terrorism, learn how the American Airborne and Special Operations forces have evolved and adapted as the world changed throughout the decades.
+From its early beginnings as the Test Platoon in 1940 to the Global War on Terrorism, learn how the American Airborne and Special Operations forces have changed and adapted as the world has changed throughout the decades.

-The exhibits provide in-depth perspectives of soldiers' roles in wars and conflicts.
+Through the exhibits, gain in-depth perspectives of the soldiers' roles in wars and conflicts.
 An exhibit on civil unrest in the 1960s details the Airborne's involvement.

 SHM NEW MAST copy.png